Powerlearnproject/se-day1-assignment-MelBet4/README.md

 4. Maximizing AI potential: By understanding how to communicate with AI, users can unlock its full capabilities, improving results in various applications (e.g., content creation, problem-solving, coding).

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague Prompt: "Tell me about technology."
+Improved Prompt: "Explain how artificial intelligence is transforming the healthcare industry, with examples of its applications."

+Why the Improved Prompt is More Effective:
+- Clarity: Specifies the focus on AI rather than general technology.
+- Specificity: Targets the healthcare industry, narrowing the scope.
+- Conciseness: Clearly defines the expected response and asks for examples to provide depth.